Express Non-Stop

 Express Non-Stop is the third studio album by Danish band Alphabeat.
 It was released on 24 September 2012 by Copenhagen Records.
 Unlike their two previous albums This is Alphabeat and The Spell, it was released solely in their native Denmark.
-Express Non-Stop reached number three on the Danish chart, though it spent only seven weeks, making it the band's least successful album to date.
+Express Non-Stop reached number three on the Danish charts.
 The first two singles from the album, "Vacation" and "Love Sea", were certified gold in Denmark.

 Track listing

 All tracks written and produced by Alphabeat.

 Personnel

 Credits adapted from the liner notes of Express Non-Stop.